Defense-Circuits-Lab/stats_n_plots/README.md

 Once the steps listed above are all completed, there are plenty of ideas for how to continue developing this package further:

-- integrate proper tests (especially with the improved CI of nbdev and also once additional contributors join)
+- integrate tests (especially with the improved CI of nbdev v2 and also once additional contributors join)
+- add additional statistical tests & plots (e.g. Kolmogorov-Smirnov test for goodness of fit for cumulative probability functions, or linear & linear mixed effect models, ..)
+- add additional customization options (optional hue column, fonts, ..)
 - improve how configs are export and imported, ideally to include all settings (type of plot, color scheme, …)
 - create DCL-default configs
+- fix bugs ;-)